 👑 Premium neighbor, that allows for fetching additional info (like their milestone, their iri version, etc.)

-- Node status indicator: Compares the latest milestone with other peers and shows if your own node is in sync.
+- Node status badge: Compares the latest milestone with other peers and shows if your own node is in sync.

 “I’m still here, give me the details!”

 Let me help you getting through all of the stuff then.

 Stuff like that I you can find on the readme file directly on my github account, since the process could change with code changes.
 The github page will be most up to date, but there should not change much.
 I also created a youtube playlist for those that do not feel that confident about reading technical manuals: https://www.youtube.com/watch?v=EjXs7kpBqjQ&list=PLAjtvx6a60HLvuLDphPaFRhD3Oe0NVn9J

 What do the 👑 & 👽 indicators on the dashboard mean in detail?